-A precious green space in the midst of the city, the Parc Marcel-Laurin woodland is located at the edge of the park bearing its name.
+A precious natural urban environment, the Parc Marcel-Laurin woodland is located at the edge of the park bearing its name.

 Consult the trail map.

 Covering an area of 15,97 ha, this natural oasis offers city-dwellers the opportunity to enjoy an outstanding collection of vegetation, flora and fauna at the very edge of Saint-Laurent’s residential and industrial sectors.
 In addition, the woodland offers 2,1 km of walking trails (including the one leading to bassin de la Brunante).
 The total area of the woodland including the Parc Marcel-Laurin is 37,4 ha.

 The wooded area of Parc Marcel-Laurin is the first category A municipal natural site listed to date in the Directory of Protected Natural Environments of the Agglomeration of Montreal.
 This site was entered in the Directory in December 2010, at the request of the Arrondissement de Saint-Laurent.

 Thanks to the collaboration of Éco-quartier de Saint-Laurent and the Comité Écologique du Grand Montréal, the woodland is constantly enhanced through environmental initiatives such as plantations, cleaning chores and discovery activities, which add to its attractions.
 Educational activities and events relating to the protection of nature and biodiversity are organized there throughout the year.
 To stay up-to-date on the program, subscribe to the Saint-Laurent and Éco-quartier de Saint-Laurent Facebook page.